Scamp24/pedrosky/README.md

 # Gameplay ( 1 x Pending GIFS)
 - Each player holds 4 cards as their "hand" but can only view 2 initially.
-- Players select 2 cards from their hand to view once (unchangeable until their turn).
+- Players select 2 cards from their hand to view once.
 (Pending GIF)
 - Players can't change cards position when playing
 - The player who received their hand first starts the game.
 - On a turn, players draw from the main deck to swap or discard cards on their hand.